SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Misc/service_plugin.rst

       import spinal.core._
       import spinal.lib.misc.plugin._

-      // Let's define a Component with a PluginHost instance class SubComponent extends Component {
+      // Let's define a Component with a PluginHost instance. class SubComponent extends Component {
         val host = new PluginHost()
       }

-      // Let's define a plugin which create a register class StatePlugin extends FiberPlugin {
+      // Let's define a plugin which create a register. class StatePlugin extends FiberPlugin {
-        // during build new Area { body } will run the body of code in the Fiber build phase, in the context of the PluginHost val logic = during build new Area {
+        // `during build new Area { body }` will run the body of code in the Fiber
+        // build phase, in the context of the PluginHost. val logic = during build new Area {
           val signal = Reg(UInt(32 bits))
         }